Sapphichat/Documentation/docs/protocol/endpoints/base.md

 }
 ```

-You can add custom messages in the "custom" key, you can use this to display a welcome message or any other information you want to provide to the user, or for a technical usage to return uptime for example.
+You can add custom messages in the "custom" key.
+Use this to display a welcome message or any other information you want to provide to the user, or for technical purposes (for example returning uptime).

-Clients must ignore the "custom" key.
+Clients must ignore the "custom" key if they do not recognize its contents.